 This easy 30-minute loop walk is a leisurely stroll with 5-star views.
 If the long walk from Vaucluse is a bit much for you, this is a great alternative.
 It is a mix of boardwalk, concrete, and cobblestone with a few stairs.

-You will come across the lighthouse keeper’s cottage as you reach the head, the sole survivor of the Dunbar; crewman James Johnson and his brother became lighthouse keepers here and then later in Newcastle.
+As you reach the head, you will come across the lighthouse keeper’s cottage.
+The sole survivor of the Dunbar, crewman James Johnson and his brother. became lighthouse keepers here and then later in Newcastle.

 Hornby Lighthouse